ANTIQUE ENGLISH MIRROR IN GILDED WOOD WITH DOLPHINS, EARLY 19TH CENTURY

 Current stock : 0

-Large ovalmirror in carved and gilded wood decorated with a frame of dolphins with intertwined tails emerging from the water.
-The work on the scales is very careful.
-The stylised dolphin motif is often used in decoration.
-From Antiquity to the Italian Renaissance, representations of dolphins (mounted by Amphitrite, accompanying Venus or embracing an anchor), are generally realistic.
-From the Renaissance until the beginning of the 19th century, ornamentalists retained only the slender and supple appearance of the animal.
+Large oval mirror in carved and gilded wood, decorated with a frame of dolphins with intertwined tails emerging from waves.
+The scales are very carefully worked.
+The stylized dolphin motif is often used in decoration.
+From Antiquity to the Italian Renaissance, representations of dolphins (mounted by Amphitrite, accompanying Venus or embracing an anchor) are generally realistic.
+From the Renaissance to the early 19th century, however, ornamentalists focused on the animal's slender, supple appearance.
 They turned it into a kind of chimera, distorting its head, beak and tail and treating it as an arabesque.
-Very popular towards the end of the 18th century and until the 1840s, the dolphin was frequently reproduced as a decorative ornament on fountains, candelabras, clocks and cups.
-Our antique mirror features these fantastic, hybrid, undulating marine animals.
+Very popular from the late 18th century until the 1840s, the dolphin was frequently reproduced as a decorative ornament on fountains, candelabras, clocks and goblets.
+Our antique mirror reproduces these fantastic, hybrid marine animals with their undulating appearance.
 English work.
 19th century.

 Identifier Exists False